Horseshoe Bay, Bermuda

 Horseshoe Bay is a well-known beach in Bermuda.
 As a tourist spot, it lies on the main island's south (Atlantic Ocean) coast, in the parish of Southampton.
 It is one of two beaches of the same name in Bermuda, with the other located at Tucker's Island: since the 1940s part of a peninsula that housed the former US Naval Operating Base, and is now called Morgan's Point.

-The sand of Horseshoe Bay's beach is very fine and displays a white colour.
-The beach is equipped with one lifeguard station which is manned during the summer between 10 AM and 6 PM.
+The beach is famous for its pink-hued sands, which are created by the tiny red foraminifera organisms mixed with sand of Horseshoe Bay's beach is very fine and displays a white sandcolour.
+The beach is equipped with one lifeguard station which is staffed during the summer between 10 AM and 6 PM.
 There is also a café where lunch can be purchased during the summer months.
 The same building also provides toilet facilities, showers and a foot-washing area for removing sand before departing.
 A shuttle bus is available from 11 am to 6 pm to transport beach-goers between the beach and the nearest bus stop, carrying passengers down the hill for $10 each, and up for $20.
 The Government provides a special bus service for tourists at the top of the hill that leaves about every 15 minutes.
 This service is operates from about 12 to 6 pm.
 If you miss the last special bus the regular buses run about every 45 minutes until about 10 pm.

 A beach volleyball competition takes place once a week in the summer months, and is a regular activity for both tourists and locals alike.
 Horseshoe Bay is also the usual location for a New Years party organised by those members of the significant expat population who have opted not to go overseas for the season.
 The Bermuda Good Friday KiteFest is a great family event that takes place annually on Good Friday at Horseshoe Bay.
 The largest annual event in Bermuda also takes place at Horseshoe Bay on Emancipation Day (usually the last Wednesday night & Thursday in July or the first Wednesday night & Thursday in August) called The Bermuda Beachfest Emancipation Celebration.
 Beachfest (as it is known) is an action packed 2 day event full of live entertainment, beach sports, cultural traditions, activities and more, and attracts the largest cross-section of locals and visitors on the island.